Have you re-enrolled for Medicaid? Learn more about changes that could affect your coverage.

 Myth: Prescription Drugs Are Safer for Women

 While prescription drugs are regulated and prescribed by healthcare professionals, they are only “safe” when taken following specific medical guidance tailored to the individual’s health needs.
 Even then, opioid-based drugs are so powerful that they can easily be misused.
 Misuse, whether through taking more of the drug than prescribed or using another person’s prescription, can lead to addiction, adverse health effects, and even fatal consequences.
-Women may face unique vulnerabilities to prescription drug addiction due to higher rates of being prescribed potentially addictive medication for pain, anxiety, and depression
+Women may face unique vulnerabilities to prescription drug addiction due to higher rates of being prescribed potentially addictive medication for pain, anxiety, and depression.

 Myth: Women Do Not Use Hard Drugs